Alacrán Project (AZS 100%)

 - the overall size, grade and the extent of the Cerro Alacrán copper oxide and chalcocite mineralisation is yet to be defined, remaining open and untested along strike and at depth;

-- most of the Cerro Alacrán drilling was relatively shallow and has not tested the potential for primary, porphyry-hosted copper sulphide mineralisation beneath the near-surface supergene mineralisation;
+most of the Cerro Alacrán drilling was relatively shallow and has not tested the potential for primary, porphyry-hosted copper sulphide mineralisation beneath the near-surface supergene mineralisation; and

 - most of the drill core was assayed for copper only, and not for gold or molybdenum;

-The identification of the Cerro Alacrán body of copper mineralisation from limited exploration in a district which hosts many large copper mines and deposits, supports Azure’s belief that Cerro Alacrán is significantly underexplored and that further exploration using modern techniques will identify more mineralisation.
+The identification of the Cerro Alacrán from limited exploration in a district which hosts many large copper mines and deposits, supports Azure’s belief that Cerro Alacrán is significantly underexplored and that further exploration using modern techniques will identify more mineralisation.